-This comprehensive half-day course looks at schedules of future losses from both the claimant’s and the defendant’s point of view.
+This comprehensive full-day course looks at schedules of future losses from both the claimant’s and the defendant’s point of view.
 All aspects of the use of the Ogden tables are covered, from basic aids and equipment calculations through periodic loss of earnings claims with split multipliers through to dependency claims following fatal accidents.

 What you will learn:

 - Introduction to the 8th edition of the Ogden tables

 - Multiplicands and multipliers

 - Discounting for early receipt and mortality

 - Calculating loss of earnings

 - Challenging evidential assumptions

 - Using Conner v Bradman in disability claims